awsdocs/amazon-managed-blockchain-ethereum-developer-guide/doc_source/security_iam_service-with-iam.md

 Ethereum on Managed Blockchain does not support resource\-based policies\.

-## Authorization based on Ethereum on Managed Blockchain tags<a name="security_iam_service-with-iam-tags"></a>
+## Authorization based on Ethereum on Managed Blockchain tags<a name="security_managed-blockchain-with-iam-tags"></a>

-Ethereum on Managed Blockchain does not support tagging resources or controlling access based on tags\.
+You can attach tags to Ethereum on Managed Blockchain resources or pass tags in a request to Managed Blockchain\.
+To control access based on tags, you provide tag information in the [condition element](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements_condition.html) of a policy using the `managedblockchain:ResourceTag/key-name`, `aws:RequestTag/key-name`, or `aws:TagKeys` condition keys\.
+For more information about tagging Ethereum on Managed Blockchain resources, see [Tagging Amazon Managed Blockchain resources](tagging.md)\.

+To view example identity\-based policies for allowing or denying access to resources and actions based on tags, see [Controlling access using tags](security_iam_id-based-policy-examples.md#security_iam_id-based-policy-examples-tags)\.